-Central Karoo District Municipality (CKDM) with the assistance of Provincial Department of Social Development will from time to time assist the vulnerable disaster households with food parcels, blankets, and clothing.
-See DSD attached as Annexure C.
+The Provincial Department of Social Development (DSD) will, from time to time, also assist the vulnerable disaster households with food parcels, blankets, and clothing.
+The CKDM has a Memorandum of Agreement with the DSD, which outlines the services available to the municipality.
+(Annexure G).